What you should know

 Your employment contract may set out how much notice you need to provide.

 If not, the amount of notice must be reasonable in the circumstances.
-The factors in play include the duties and responsibilities you have, your salary, how long you’ve been in the job, and the time it would reasonably take the employer to have others handle your work or to hire a replacement.
+The factors in play include the duties and responsibilities you have, how long you’ve been in the job, and the time it would reasonably take the employer to have others handle your work or to hire a replacement.

 For more junior workers, two weeks’ notice is common.
 For workers with a lot of responsibility, four weeks’ notice is more typical.
+However, these are only general guidelines.

 If they accept, you’ll continue to earn your regular wage until your last day of work.